CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Applications of CodeGRU

 \subsection{Code Suggestion}

-CodeGRU is capable of ranking the next code token suggestions by calculating the likelihood based on a given context.
-In \hyperref[fig:CodeSuggestionExample]{Fig.} \ref{fig:CodeSuggestionExample} (a) one can see an example for code suggestion task where a software developer is writing a simple \inlinecode{for} loop at line \textit{six} and the most probable suggestion should be \inlinecode{int} but in visual studio code it does not show such suggestion.
-In \hyperref[fig:CodeSuggestionExample]{Fig.} \ref{fig:CodeSuggestionExample} (b) one can see that our CodeGRU suggests the correct next code token \inlinecode{int} at the top of its suggestion list.
-In \hyperref[Table:CodeSug]{Table} \ref{Table:CodeSug} one can clearly see CodeGRU successfully suggests the next code token in its top three suggestion list almost all the time.
-We can also observe that the CodeGRU suggest the next source code token by capturing the correct context and syntax according to the Java language grammar.
+CodeGRU is capable of ranking the next code token suggestions by calculating the likelihood based on a given source code context.
+In \hyperref[subfig-1:CodeSuggestionExample]{Fig.} \ref{subfig-1:CodeSuggestionExample} one can see an example for source code suggestion task where a software developer is defining a variable at line five and the most probable next source code token can be \inlinecode{=} but in visual studio code it does not provide any relevant suggestion whereas CodeGRU suggests the correct next code token at first position of its suggestion list.
+Consider a more complex example \hyperref[subfig-2:CodeSuggestionExample]{Fig.} \ref{subfig-2:CodeSuggestionExample} where a software developer is about to print a \inlinecode{ListIterator} item at line 31.
+We can see from the given context the CodeGRU suggest the possible next source code token at its first index whereas visual studio code rank it on its 4th index.
+In \hyperref[fig:CodeSuggestionExample]{Fig.} \ref{fig:CodeSuggestionExample} one can see CodeGRU suggest the next code token in its top three suggestion list.